 - Sonata (zaleplon)

 Central nervous system stimulants can cause a person to be more energized.
-They are also very harmful to the heart when abused.
+They are also very harmful to the heart when used.

 - Illicit stimulants